mdvanes/polygram/BLOG.md

 Next attempt will be to make a standard demo page for one of the elements: these demo pages have a standard layout and just load in one stand-alone Polymer Element.
 @@@ Build or livereload the demo?
+Must be with webpack build and not webpack dev server.
+A good way to test would be to import it into the demo page and serve the demo page with `polymer serve`
+If I just run `./node_modules/.bin/webpack --config webpack.config.js` with the current project, it will build a dist dir containing amongst others an index.html and a bundle.js.
+This is a standalone app, but this would not be a good workflow to distribute a polymer component because:
+* the index.html is a complete HTML document, not just a `dom-module`
+* the bundle.js contains not only the compiled code for the component, but also TypeScript, Webpack and Polymer polyfills and libraries (like lodash in this case) that you would want to load once and not for every component.
+The bundle.js is already 2.8MB in size (unminified) / 347KB (minified).

 @@@